leoson-wu/DM2025-Lab1-Announcement/README.md

 ![git](img/pic6ann1.png)

 ### 3. Fork the Repository to your GitHub Account
-Go to: [DM Lab 1](https://github.com/leoson-wu/DM2025-Lab1-Exercise.git) in Git,
+Go to: [DM Lab 1](https://github.com/leoson-wu/DM2025-Lab1-Exercise.git) in GitHub,
 Sign in to your GitHub account
 Click "Fork" to copy it into your own GitHub account.
 ![fork](img/pic9ann1.png)